 Filmmakers have to be extremely cautious while on location.
 Sometimes, they have to film dozens of takes of a single frame just to make sure there’s always material to choose from during post-production.
 This caution is understandable – redoing failed shots and substituting them seamlessly is highly challenging if not impossible.

-That would require the same light, time of day, weather, actor’s wardrobe – not to mention advanced editing skills it would take to make a cut smoother.
+That would require the same light, time of day, weather, and actor’s wardrobe – not to mention the advanced editing skills it would take to make a cut smoother.

 3. A team needs to use advanced gear

 The filming process requires a creator to gear up with a camera, a few filming lenses, a tripod, and sometimes more equipment.
 One would have to provide a microphone for actors, have a hard drive for a camera to save footage, and so on.
 In case you want to bring your vision to reality the way you intended, the shoot can turn out to be quite expensive.

 A high-quality film requires advanced gear whereas animation is more straightforward in terms of equipment.

 4. Depends on location

 Choosing a location is a pain in the neck for any filmmaker.
 Where professionals can hire scouts or contact a local film commission, an amateur team would have to make do with what they have.
 That’s why most videos are limited to the company’s office or an outdoor environment.

 Shooting at an indoor location creates challenges in terms of light and the overall aesthetics of the frame.
 An outdoor shoot is hard to manage due to the fact that too many things can’t be controlled by a director.
 For example, the sound quality is often disturbed by the sound of wind or car horns so you’d have to improve it with microphones or during editing.